Removing a Device from Kiosk Mode

 Manual Method with Apple Configurator:

-Connect your iOS device to the Mac used for enrollment with a USB cable.
+- Use a USB cable to connect your iOS device to the Mac that was used for enrollment.

-Open Apple Configurator, find your device, control-click, and choose Remove > Profiles.
+- Open Apple Configurator, locate your device, control-click, and select Remove > Profiles.

-Note: If your device can't connect to other devices due to restrictions, you might need to put it into Recovery Mode for a full reset.
+- Note: If your device can’t connect to others because of restrictions, you may need to put it into Recovery Mode for a complete reset.

 Removing Kiosk Mode on Windows 10 and 11

-Using Keyboard Shortcut: The quickest method is by pressing Ctrl + Alt + Delete while in Kiosk Mode.
-This will bring up the login screen, allowing you to sign out of the kiosk user account.
+- Using a Keyboard Shortcut: The fastest way to exit Kiosk Mode is by hitting Ctrl + Alt + Delete.
+This will pull up the login screen, letting you sign out of the kiosk user account.

-Open the Settings app (Windows key + I).
+- Start by opening the Settings app (just press Windows key + I).

-Under "Assigned access," select the kiosk user, then choose Remove kiosk.
+- Under "Assigned access," find the kiosk user, and click on Remove kiosk.

-- Press Windows key + R, type gpedit.msc, and press Enter.
+- Press Windows key + R, type in gpedit.msc, and hit Enter.

-- Navigate to Computer Configuration > Administrative Templates > System > Assigned Access and disable it.
+- From there, go to Computer Configuration > Administrative Templates > System > Assigned Access and turn it off.

 Frequently asked questions: